At a glance

-Encourage your child to find information that he feels is crucial or that interests him.
+Encourage kids to find information that they feel is crucial or that interests them.
 This is a two-part task: reading and highlighting.
-If your child doesn’t know how to highlight information, work with him to develop this skill.
+If your child doesn’t know how to highlight information, work with your child to develop this skill.

-You can start by asking him to tell you what he thinks is important after he reads each page.
-Then you can highlight that information for him.
+You can start by asking your child to tell you what they think is important after reading each page.
+Then you can highlight that information for your child.

 The thesis statement is the argument or the main point your child’s writing assignment will be making.
-Help your child explore and sift through his thoughts and ideas.
-Be sure to ask him to tell you a few of the details that led him to make that particular argument or point.
-Depending on his learning and thinking differences, you may want to build in extra time for this chunk.
+Help your child explore and sift through thoughts and ideas.
+Be sure to ask your child to tell you a few of the details that led to that particular argument or point.
+Depending on your child’s learning and thinking differences, you may want to build in extra time for this chunk.

 Chunk #6: Create an outline.

 Many graphic organizers create outlines for different types of papers.
-But if your child is using one that doesn’t, he can arrange his notes to make one.
-He can even copy each note onto an index card and arrange them that way.
-The outline should tell the story (or make his case) from the beginning to the middle to the end.
+But if your child is using one that doesn’t, your child can arrange their notes to make one.
+Your child can even copy each note onto an index card and arrange them that way.
+The outline should tell the story (or make the case) from the beginning to the middle to the end.

 If your child is using a graphic organizer, it may include a template for this.
-You can also help your child do it on his own.
-(Be sure to ask if the teacher has given him a rubric or a handout that describes the assignment.)
+You can also help your child do it on their own.
+(Be sure to ask if the teacher has given a rubric or a handout that describes the assignment.)